 Policies - Sustainable Australia Party

 Sustainable Australia Party is an independent community movement with a science and evidence-based policy platform.
-We have developed sustainable solutions to address Australia's growing economic, environmental and social problems.
+We have developed a broad policy platform with sustainable solutions to address Australia's growing economic, environmental and social problems.

 And much more!